2019 Mazda3 – Sudden Deceleration from False Brake Activation – Safety Recall 4219L

 Inappropriate programming of the SBS control software may cause the vehicle to falsely detect an obstacle in front of the vehicle while driving.
 Because of this, the SBS automatic emergency braking system may unexpectedly activate, along with the collision warning sound and warning message displayed on the multi-information and active driving displays.
 In certain cases, the SBS control software may automatically apply the vehicle brakes to prevent or reduce damage from a collision, even though no collision is imminent.

-What will Mazda do?
+What will MazdaeBay do?

 Protect What Is Important To You

-Your Mazda dealer will reprogram the SBS control program with modified software.
+Your MazdaeBay dealer will reprogram the SBS control program with modified software.
 Certain subject vehicles will additionally require that the instrument cluster be either replaced or reprogrammed to implement an improved software version.
 Further, updates will be required to the in-vehicle digital owner’s manual located in the connectivity master unit (CMU), and several pages of the paper copy of the owner’s manual will need to be replaced with updated printed material.
 The repair will be performed at no cost to you.

 How long will it take?